googoojoy/pet-simulator-99-script/README.md

 # pet-simulator-99-script 2024
+Titanic only !
+Dupe Titanic Kitsune Fox 3 times in 24 hours auto if left online playing

+dupe 1 titanic at random when user is online 24/7

+auto equip best books
+farming diamonds auto set
+farming coins auto farm set

+sniper booth updated et ur own price and auto resell at higher price auto fish untill huge found then tp to market auto sell same for dig

+auto farm zones that allow hatching of huges when timer resets

+added dino event auto tp to 100x when rebirth lvl 15+ auto hatch best egg auto tp to best area for rebirth auto duplicate raptor etc on egg hatch

+im keeping all notes here so users can see how much updates i implant

 updated to spongebob event , duplicate spongebob titanic only works on titanics auto tp to chest in dino land